babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `search`

+Filter products by using a search query to search for Products by their Title or Description.

 -   Optional: `true`
 -   Type: `string`
 -   Example: `https://epicgamesapi.vercel.app/api/products?search=Gun`

-Filter products by using a search query to search for Products by their Title or Description.

 ##### 🔶 `minPrice`

+Filter products by using a minimum price to search for Products by their Price.

 -   Optional: `true`
 -   Type: `number`
 -   Minimum: `0`
 -   Example: `https://epicgamesapi.vercel.app/api/products?minPrice=100`

-Filter products by using a minimum price to search for Products by their Price.

 ##### 🔶 `maxPrice`

+Filter products by using a maximum price to search for Products by their Price.

 -   Optional: `true`
 -   Type: `number`
 -   Minimum: `0`
 -   Example: `https://epicgamesapi.vercel.app/api/products?maxPrice=100`

-Filter products by using a maximum price to search for Products by their Price.

 ##### 🔶 `minDiscount`

+Filter products by using a minimum discount to search for Products by their Discount.

 -   Optional: `true`
 -   Type: `number`
 -   Minimum: `0`
 -   Example: `https://epicgamesapi.vercel.app/api/products?minDiscount=100`

-Filter products by using a minimum discount to search for Products by their Discount.

 ##### 🔶 `maxDiscount`

+Filter products by using a maximum discount to search for Products by their Discount.

 -   Optional: `true`
 -   Type: `number`
 -   Minimum: `0`
 -   Example: `https://epicgamesapi.vercel.app/api/products?maxDiscount=100`

-Filter products by using a maximum discount to search for Products by their Discount.

 ##### 🔶 `tagIds`

+Filter products by using a comma-separated list of Tag IDs to search for Products by their Tags.

 -   Optional: `true`
 -   Type: `string`.
 Comma-separated list of Tag IDs (IDs with minimum value of `1`).
 -   Example: `https://epicgamesapi.vercel.app/api/products?tagIds=1,2,3`

-Filter products by using a comma-separated list of Tag IDs to search for Products by their Tags.

 ##### 🔶 `start`

+Start the search at a specific index.

 -   Optional: `true`
 -   Type: `number`